 - 1. How did Cindy Lou try to make the Grinch feel welcome? - 2.
-Why does the Grinch want to steal the Whos' gifts and decorations? - 3.
+When have you felt like a Grinch? - 3.
 Who changes the most during the play-the Grinch or the Whos?

 Before You Go-At Home

 Print this section and send it home with permission slips.
 This section supports family engagement and provides tools to help families reflect with students about their theatre experience.